Apply for your visa to train to teach in England

 You may need to pay for UK healthcare as part of your immigration application – this is called the Immigration Health Surcharge (IHS).

-However, students can usually claim a refund of the IHS if they:
+However, some students can claim a refund of the IHS if they:

 • are a full-time student in UK higher education